davidkimai/Reflections-on-Imperfections/README.md

 > It is quite a unique phenomological experience attempting to write with a "unique" soulful flourish living in todays contemporary lens where agentic simulutions of *perfections* encourage us to explore our own imperfections.
 >
 >
-> How do we maintain our uniqueness in world of everincreasingly cold perfection?
+> How do we maintain our uniqueness in world of ever-increasingly cold perfection?
 Should we include extra typoss?
 More philosophical soul?
 Reflection Remixes layered over reflections of past experience?
 >
 >
 > Let's begin with philosophy in short – a soul's feature vector — as I do want to be mindful and transparent regarding my layered convulated pipelines of iterative self-reflections that could potentially abstract ideas to greater depths than needed.